 Russia’s inflation probably accelerated for a fifth month in October as droughts drove up prices for grains, economists said.

 Consumer prices rose 6.7 percent in October from a year earlier, the most in almost a year after a 6.6 percent increase in September, according to the median estimate of 17 economists in a Bloomberg survey.
 Prices grew 0.6 percent in the month, a second poll showed.
-The Federal Statistics Service in Moscow will report the data Nov.
-6 or Nov.
-7.
+The Federal Statistics Service in Moscow will report the data after 4 p.m. today, it said on its website.

 “In the near term I don’t expect a slowdown in inflation,” Evgeny Nadorshin, chief economist at AFK Sistema, a Russian investment company with assets ranging from telecommunications to oil, said by phone Nov.
 2. “There are no monetary-policy measures that can contain inflation in 2012.”

-The ruble is the third-worst performer among more than 20 emerging-market currencies tracked by Bloomberg over the last six months, losing more that 6 percent against the dollar.
-It weakened 0.7 percent to 31.469 per dollar on Nov.
-2, the last trading day before a national holiday.
-Non-deliverable forwards, which provide a guide to expectations of currency movements, showed the ruble at 31.9385 per dollar in three months.
+The ruble is the fourth-worst performer among more than 20 emerging-market currencies tracked by Bloomberg over the last six months, losing 5.2 percent against the dollar.
+It strengthened 0.2 percent to 31.4198 per dollar as of 2:29 p.m. in Moscow.
+Non-deliverable forwards, which provide a guide to expectations of currency movements, showed the ruble at 31.8962 per dollar in three months.

 Russia, the only major emerging economy to raise interest rates this year, is struggling to keep a lid on prices after droughts in the U.S. and locally drove up food costs.
 The government’s top priority is fighting inflation, even at the expense of short-term growth, President Vladimir Putin said Oct.
 2 at an investment conference in Moscow.